lpil/lpil/docs/_posts/2023-09-28-an-exercism-syllabus-for-gleam.md

 > Thanks for being really friendly and helpful, and taking the time to write out some really great explanation.

-> Thanks gain Louis, Gleam has excellent documentation, an excellent exercism course and... a special mentor!
+> Thanks gain Louis, Gleam has excellent documentation, an excellent Exercism course and... a special mentor!

 > Thank you for taking time too help out.
-It was really helpfull and a good explenation as to why a particular opperator worked as it did.
+It was really helpful and a good explanation as to why a particular operator worked as it did.

 > This was my first mentoring session on Exercism.
 It will have a special place in my heart having had the creator stopping by and leave a nice word!
 Thanks 💜